aminalm/openstack-docs/source/manila/configuration/flashblade_configuration/section_flashblade-config.rst

 Data VIP
 --------------
 Users and hosts can access the FlashBlade using virtual IP addresses.
-A Data Virtual IP (MVIP) enables dataplane access through the FlashBlade Link Aggregation Groups.
+A Data Virtual IP (VIP) enables dataplane access through the FlashBlade Link Aggregation Groups.

 Admin Account